earlsioson/sandbox-nx/docs/architecture.md

 1. Create new domain services following same pattern
 2. Reuse existing EHR operations and adapters
-3. Add new controllers for different HTTP interfaces
+3. Add new primary ports and adapters for different interfaces

 This architecture provides a solid foundation for healthcare software that prioritizes patient safety, regulatory compliance, and maintainable business logic.